nbgallery/dashboards/README.md

 Our interest in dashboards is primarily motivated by two requirements:

  * Since many of our Jupyter users are non-coders, dashboards can lower the barrier to entry to the Jupyter platform.
 The growing interest in dashboards across the Jupyter community is a reflection of the fact that this is not unique to our organization.
- * A number of dashboard solutions provide *immutable execution*, meaning the user cannot modify the code.
+ * Several dashboard solutions provide *immutable execution*, meaning the user cannot modify the code.
 This may be important in regulated environments where the analysis needs to be approved before running in production.
 In our hospital example, perhaps notebooks need to be vetted for HIPAA compliance before the data science team can release them for use by the doctors.

 More generally on the immutable execution front, we're also interested in what we're calling "Notebook as a Service" (NaaS).
 The idea here is that once the data scientist has finalized the algorithms and analysis in a notebook, you no longer need the interactivity of the native Jupyter interface, and the notebook can be treated as an immutable code artifact.
 That enables various applications: